colorfulscoop/tfdlg/README.md

 :sparkles: Features :sparkles:

-* **Simple model:** tfDlg adopts simple and easy-to-understand model implementation to enable users to customize models for their research and interests.
+* **Simple models:** tfDlg adopts simple and easy-to-understand model implementation to enable users to customize models for their research and interests.
 You can find the model implementation in [tfdlg/models.py](tfdlg/models.py).
 You can utilize these models in the usual manner of tf.keras (e.g. you can call compile and build method for them).
 * **Useful utilities:** tfDlg provides several useful utilities.
 For example,
   * [tfdlg.data](tfdlg/data.py) provides dataset builders to input them to your model.
 They generate tf.data.Dataset object
   * [tfdlg.schedules](tfdlg/schedules.py) provides learning rate schedules to consider warmup steps as well as linear decay.